sourcesimian/mqtt-panel/README.md

       retain: [False | True]    # Publish with MQTT retain flag, default: False
       cache: [False | True]     # Cache last seen payloads.
 ```
 `retain` is a flag that is set when publishing a payload to MQTT.
-If set the message will persist in the broker, clients will re-receive the payload when reconnecting.
-This is not always give the desired behaviour.
+If set the message will persist in the broker, clients will re-receive that payload when reconnecting.
+This does not always give the desired behaviour.
 To improve user experience of mqtt-panel `cache: True` will preserve the last seen payload from the subscribed MQTT topic.
 This allows the server to remember the state of a topic with `retain: False` during server restarts.
-You will note after a re-start some widgets will show "unknown" until such time as it recieves a new payload on the subscribed MQTT topic.
+You will note after a restart some widgets will show "unknown" until such time as it recieves a new payload on the subscribed MQTT topic.

 ### Text
 <!-- include:begin mqtt_panel/web/widget/text.md -->
-Simply display the payload of the subscribed MQTT topic
+Simply display the payload of the subscribed MQTT topic.
 ```
-    - title: <string>
+    - title: <string>       # Title text
-      type: text
+      type: text            # Widget type
-      subscribe: <topic>        # MQTT topic to listen to
+      subscribe: <topic>    # MQTT topic to listen on
-      color: <color>
+      color: <color>        # optional: Color of the text
 ```
 Example:
 ```
-    - title: Text               # Title text
+    - title: My Text
-      type: text                # Widget type
+      type: text
       subscribe: text/content
-      color: "#123456"          # optional: Color of the text
+      color: "#123456"
 ```
 <!-- include:end -->
 ### Light
 <!-- include:begin mqtt_panel/web/widget/light.md -->
 Display some text, an icon and color in when the defined payloads are received from the subscribed topic.
 ```
     - title: <string>       # Title text
       type: light           # Widget type
-      subscribe: <topic>        # MQTT topic to listen to
+      subscribe: <topic>    # MQTT topic to listen on
       values:
       - payload: <string>     # Payload to match for this value
-        text: <string>          # optional: Text to display on widget
+        text: <string>        # optional: Text shown
-        icon: <icon>            # optional: Icon to display on widget
+        icon: <icon>          # optional: Icon shown
         color: <color>        # optional: Color of icon and text ... (repeat)
 ```